-Pakenham Junior Football Club – working on Healthy Food and Beverages
+Hampton Park United Sparrows Football Club – working on Healthy Food & Beverages

 City of Greater Dandenong:

-Victorian Masters Athletics Springvale/Noble Park – working on Healthy Food and Beverages
+Victorian Masters Athletics Springvale/Noble Park – recognised for Healthy Food and Beverages (level 1), working on Healthy Food & Beverages (level 2/3)

-Check out the Upper Beaconsfield Cricket Club celebrating the completion of the Injury Prevention health area in the local paper!
+Upper Beaconsfield Cricket Club in the spotlight in the local paper!